digirati-co-uk/iiif-manifest-editor/manifest-editor/src/vault/README.md

 on the same server as the vault.
 However, the server will need to allow cross-origin requests from the client, and will ensure that only select hosts are allowed to connect to the vault.

+For post-message you have the server iframe, communicating to the server via web-sockets and the client application that has the server in an iframe.
+When an event originates from the client, the following happens:

+- The client sends a message to the server iframe via post-message
+- The server iframe sends a message to the server via web-sockets
+- The server broadcasts the message to all connected clients via web-sockets
+- The server iframe receives the message from the server via web-sockets
+- The server iframe sends the message to the other clients via post-message

+When an event originates from the server, the following happens:
+- The server sends a message to the server iframe via web-sockets
+- The server iframe sends the message to the other clients via post-message

+- ClientPostMessageVault.dispatch() -> sends message to server iframe
+- ServerPostMessageVault.dispatch() -> sends message to server
+- ServerWebSocketVault.dispatch() -> sends message to all clients

 ## GitHub integration

 On the server there will be a GitHub integration.
 This integration will allow the vault to be connected to a GitHub